objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 </div>
 ```

-And then use that in our `.photp` css efinition so the clipping path is applied to the image
+Which we can then reference from our `.photo` css definition.

 ```css
 	#leaderboard .photo {